Plugins

 Lifecycle command vs action

-Use lifecycle.command when the plugin needs one runtime-control command such as:
+Use lifecycle.command when the plugin needs a runtime-control command such as:

 • reload